imballinst/webpack-incremental-tutorial/05-build-cache/README.md

 ## Prerequisites
 It is recommended to check the [previous example](https://github.com/Imballinst/webpack-incremental-tutorial/tree/master/04-split-chunk) first about splitting codes.

+### What's Special About This Part?
+Time will always be not enough.
+If we could reduce time spent on doing something, then we should do it.
+This part contains how repetititive/consecutive build's time can be reduced-- again, with caching.

 ### Features
 1. Loading assets
 2. Outputting assets